ArthurClemens/faceted_search/documentation/schema_configuration.md

 ]
 ```

-Also pass `binding` and `field` when creating an alias for a source table column.
+Also pass `binding` and `column` when creating an alias for a source table column.
 In this example we
 create the alias `author_name` from `books.author`, so that we can reference it in `data_fields` and so on.

 ```